EOSC-EDEN/wp1-cpp-descriptions/README.md

 Feedback is sought by the Work Package 1 Task 1.2 group both on the structure and the content of the CPP descriptions.
 Depending on whether your observation applies globally / to several CPPs, or to a specific part of a CPP, feedback is expected in this Github repository or in individual Google Docs:

-- For any global suggestion, please [start a discussion](https://github.com/EOSC-EDEN/wp1-cpp-descriptions/discussions):
+- For any global suggestion, please [start a discussion](https://github.com/EOSC-EDEN/wp1-cpp-descriptions/discussions) or:
     - [Submit an idea to improve the CPP structure and content](https://github.com/EOSC-EDEN/wp1-cpp-descriptions/discussions/categories/ideas-on-cpp-structure-and-content)
     - [Submit an idea on how to use CPPs](https://github.com/EOSC-EDEN/wp1-cpp-descriptions/discussions/categories/ideas-on-cpp-usage)
     - [Propose a new reference implementation](https://github.com/EOSC-EDEN/wp1-cpp-descriptions/discussions/new?category=suggest-a-reference-implementation)